MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>This method loads the user's calendar item's when the user first logs in to the system.
 The method passes in the student class object containing the user data.
 This is used by the
     database to retrieve all of the calendar items	associated with that student.
-If an error occurs the procedure is aborted and the user is notified through an error message.</td>
+If an error occurs the procedure is aborted and the user is notified through an error message.
+Parameters:
+Student - the student class object containing the user data.
+This is used by the database to retrieve all of the calendar items associated with that student.

+Return:
+collection of Calendar Items associated with that student.</td>
   </tr>
   </tr>